 Hendricks was equally excited.
 “I feel very honoured and blessed for receiving the award,” he commented.
 “I’m really pleased and overwhelmed, especially given that I’m a first-year student.
 There were other good nominees who could have got it but, thankfully, it came my way.
 I’m going to take it forward to next year when we play the Varsity Cup.
 I will take it as an experience and motivation to other guys and show them that hard work and dedication does pay off in the end.”

-At the glitz and glamour event, the UWC Netball Club won the Club of the Year; rowing player Tessa Preen took home the Student Administrator of the Year; Dr Simone Titus walked away with a Special Recognition Award (for pioneering the Athlete Academic Support Programme); and Robyn Burrows (hockey) and Cindy Amsterdam both received the Academic Achievers Award.
-Athletes - administrators and coaches were also honoured for receiving half and full colours.
+At the glitz and glamour event, the UWC Netball won the Club of the Year; rower Tessa Preen took home the Student Administrator of the Year; Dr Simone Titus walked away with a Special Recognition Award (for pioneering the Athlete Academic Support Programme); and Robyn Burrows (hockey) and Cindy Amsterdam both received the Academic Achievers Award.
+Athletes, administrators and coaches were also honoured for receiving half and full colours.

 UWC Rector and Vice-Chancellor, Professor Tyrone Pretorius, congratulated the winners and sportspersons in general for their achievements.
 “You are the champions because you don’t give up when the going gets tough,” he said in his keynote address.
 “You are the champions because you take the risk in training and on the field and you are the champions because you have the courage and the strength to overcome setbacks.”